-Founded in 2011, OpenNorth started as a small nonprofit with expertise in open data, open government, community engagement, and civic technology.
-Today OpenNorth’s expanding interdisciplinary team leads multi-stakeholder partnerships internationally on implementation of open smart cities that do more than just utilize data and networked infrastructure to make decisions.
-We work with the largest, most progressive, and connected cities to build their efficient and ethical use of data and technology to solve urban problems.
-We build global peer-to-peer networks for knowledge sharing that improves smart city governance practices for citizens across Canada and the world.
+Founded in 2011, OpenNorth started as a small Montreal-based nonprofit with expertise in open data and civic technology.
+Today OpenNorth’s growing interdisciplinary team leads national and international multi-stakeholder partnerships on implementing values-driven approaches and solutions that do more than just utilize data and networked infrastructure to make decisions.
+We work with a wide diversity of innovative and connected public administrations and community stakeholders to build their efficient, ethical, and collaborative use of data and technology to solve complex problems.
+We sustain global peer-to-peer networks for knowledge sharing that improves smart and open governance practices for citizens across Canada and the world.

 Our dynamic team is comprised of people with experience in all sectors, with specialized expertise in government, strategic and operational planning, access to information, information technology, private sector, data standards creation, applied research international development, policy development, and software development.